xoxzo/blog.xoxzo.com/content/Tutorials/checking-your-sms-status-en.md

 https://api.xoxzo.com/sms/messages/?sent_date=2017-10-31
 ```

-If you didn't send an SMS during that date, it will still return a 200 OK response, but it'll be empty:
+If you didn't send an SMS during that period, it will still return a 200 OK response, but it'll be empty:

 ```
 HTTP/1.0 200 OK